Maryland Assault Lawyer

+Maryland Assault Lawyer**

 Section 3-202 of Maryland state law forbids any person from intentionally causing or attempting to cause serious physical harm to another person.
 Section 3-202 also specifies penalties for committing assault with a deadly weapon in Maryland, including antique firearms, machine guns, regulated firearms and shotguns.
 Assault with a deadly weapon is nearly always charged as assault in the first degree.

 First-degree assault is a very serious charge in Maryland, carrying a possible penalty of up to 25 years imprisonment.
-To be charged with first degree assault, the state must prove that the crime meets all elements of second-degree assault and was committed with a firearm, or the intent of the assault was serious physical injury.
+To be charged with first degree assault, the state must prove that the crime meets all elements of second-degree assault and was committed with a weapon, or the intent of the assault was serious physical injury.

 Maryland defines serious physical injury as a scenario that presents a reasonable risk of death on the part of the alleged victim or results in serious injuries that disfigure the victim or impair some bodily function.
 If you have been charged with first-degree assault in Maryland, an experienced Maryland assault lawyer can help you understand your charges and how best to approach them.

 Second-degree assault differs from first-degree assault in Maryland in that it is a less serious charge, but it still carries a hefty potential penalty that a Maryland assault lawyer can help you fight.
 The maximum penalty for second-degree assault is ten years imprisonment.
 Under Section 3-203, any unwanted physical contact can be considered assault, even if it does not ultimately cause injury.
 Assault that poses no risk of death or serious injury is normally charged as second-degree assault; however, there are some exceptions as discussed below.